Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 The budgeting chapter is light, though it would be redundant to those who’ve read Dave Ramsey’s other books.
 Dave Ramsey’s financial books like More Than Enough are a better choice if you are new to budgeting.

 Chris Hogan’s book doesn’t go very deep into the math of saving X per month versus Y per month at every life stage.
-He recommends the RIQ tool instead for running the numbers for your own retirement plan.
+He recommends the RIQ tool instead of running the numbers for your own retirement plan.

 A Tour of the RIQ Tool